-Application of Data Protection Principles in the Private Security Authority
+6. Application of Data Protection Principles in the PSA

-GDPR requires that the processing of personal data is conducted in accordance with the data protection principles set out above.
+Article 5(2) of the GDPR also obliges the PSA to "be responsible for, and be able to demonstrate, compliance with the principles".
 The PSA's policies and procedures are designed to ensure compliance with these principles.

-3.1 Personal data must be processed in a way that is lawful, fair and transparent2
+6.1 Personal data must be processed in a way that is lawful, fair and transparent